Abarth Logo

 Abarth & Co Logo 1949-1954

 The debut version of the logo contained a single image of a scorpion.
-It was as close as possible to a realistic image and contained many physiological details.
-The precise structure of the small side paws, the notches on the claws, the number of segments on the tail – everything was carefully traced.
-It was necessary to intimidate rivals, as it befits sports teams.
+It was as close to a realistic image as possible and contained many physiological details.
+The exact structure of the small lateral legs, the notches on the claws, the number of segments on the tail – everything was carefully drawn.
+This was necessary to intimidate opponents, as befits a sports team.
 The color palette was restrained – black and several shades of gray.
-The logo also featured red: it highlighted the name of the company and its location.
-The inscription was under the picture.
-Moreover, the author of the emblem was Carlo Abarth himself, who was an automobile designer.
+In the logo, there was also a red color: it emphasized the name of the company and its location.
+The inscription was located under the image.
+In addition, the author of the emblem was Carlo Abarth himself, who was an automobile designer.

 1954 – 1961